 Today's music is the Trans-Siberian Orchestra with "Faith Noel" from their rock opera "The Lost Christmas Eve."
 They will be performing it live tomorrow night at Target Center in Minneapolis.
 It's the final installment of the band's Christmas trilogy which all deal with loss and redemption around the holidays.

-The Minnesota Timberwolves traded picks with Utah in yesterday's NBA draft, and then landed UCLA's Shabazz Muhammad in the first round.
-MPR's Cathy Wurzer spoke with Howard Sinker, digital sports editor for the Star Tribune, about the draft.
+The University of Minnesota Women's volleyball team is once again in the Sweet 16 of the NCAA tournament.
+MPR's Cathy Wurzer spoke with Howard Sinker, a digital sports editor for the Star Tribune, about the team.

 If you've ever watched "A Charlie Brown Christmas," you may recall Lucy telling Charlie Brown to "get the biggest aluminum Christmas tree you can find, maybe painted pink."
 In 1965, when the program first aired, the world's leading manufacturer of aluminum Christmas trees, even pink ones, was in Manitowoc, Wis.

 Elders living with dementia and other forms memory loss are expressing themselves creatively with the help of the Alzheimer's Poetry Project of Minnesota.

 Today's music is the highly regarded Twin Cities-based vocal ensemble Cantus, with a song from their latest Christmas album.
 Several of the shows are already sold out, but there are still some tickets available.

 Days like this in International Falls -- it was -20 with a -37 windchill this morning -- are perfect for testing new cars and trucks to make sure they're ready for extreme conditions.